mialkin/docs/design/design-patterns/factory-method.md

-# Factory Method
+# Factory method

-The **Factory Method** is creational software design pattern that defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+The **Factory method** is creational software design pattern that defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ## Participants